Sybio/GifCreator/README.md

 **Under Development: do not use it yet**

-GifCreator is PHP class to create animated GIF with multiple images
+GifCreator is a PHP class to create animated GIF with multiple images

 ### For what ?